-Hertfordshire-based The Overtures were formed in 1989, and their line-up consists of founders Den Pugsley (bass/lead vocals) and Steve Phypers (drums/vocals), plus Jamie Cook (guitar/lead vocals) and Chris Skornia (keyboards/vocals), occasionally joined by Phil Evans on guitar/vocals.
+Hertfordshire-based The Overtures were formed in 1989, and their line-up consists of founders Den Pugsley (bass/lead vocals) and Steve Phypers (drums/vocals), plus Jamie Cook (guitar/lead vocals) and Chris Skornia (keyboards/vocals).

-They are firm favourites on the private party and corporate event circuit, performing for the likes of Sir Paul McCartney at his after-show party in December 2009 at Matter nightclub at The O2 Arena, Elvis Costello and Diane Krall, Chris Difford of Squeeze, Kenney Jones (ex of The Who and The Small Faces), the annual Liverpool Beatles Convention, the Cavern Club and many, many others too confidential to mention.
+They are firm favourites on the private party/corporate event circuit, performing for the likes of Sir Paul McCartney, Elvis Costello and Diane Krall, Chris Difford of Squeeze, Kenney Jones (ex of The Who and The Small Faces) and many others, too confidential to mention.

-January 2009 saw The Overtures realise another ambition.
-They played three sell-out shows in Las Vegas where they performed their theatre production, ‘The Bootleg 60s Sight and Sound Show” at the Suncoast Casino.
-The band returned in September 2009 for a further four shows at The Orleans Casino to standing ovations.
+In 2009 they played three sell-out shows in Las Vegas showcasing their theatre production, ‘The Bootleg 60s Sight and Sound Show” at the Suncoast Casino, returning that September for four more at The Orleans Casino to standing ovations.

-In April and May 2010, The Overtures appeared on live television, first in Germany, where they provided backing for Robin Gibb, Peter Noone and Chubby Checker, and then in Majorca, for the German TV show Wetten Das, performing with the American music legend, Lionel Richie, seen live, by countless millions.
+In 2010, The Overtures appeared on live television in Germany, where they provided backing for Robin Gibb, Peter Noone and Chubby Checker, and then in Majorca, performing with the American music legend, Lionel Richie, seen live, by countless millions.